rajeshwarpatlolla/fullstack-webstuff/README.md

 - [mithril](http://mithril.js.org/) - A Javascript Framework for Building Brilliant Applications
 - [aurelia](http://aurelia.io/) - A JavaScript client framework for mobile, desktop and web leveraging simple conventions and empowering creativity.
 - [keystonejs](http://keystonejs.com/) - The open source framework for developing database-driven websites, applications and APIs in Node.js.
 Built on Express and MongoDB.
+- [stapes](http://hay.github.io/stapes/) - Meet the little Javascript framework that does just enough

 ### Hybrid Mobile App Frameworks
 - [apache cordova](https://cordova.apache.org/) - Apache Cordova is a platform for building native mobile applications using HTML, CSS and JavaScript